oneconvergence/dkube-examples/metrics/example/README.md

 This reference implementation is an example for a custom Performance Monitor exporting business metrics that are not directly supported by DKube.
+This can be used as custom docker in Performance monitoring configuration.

 ### Custom Compute Metrics Usage for Modelmonitor
 - Click on Deployments and navigate to the Monitors tab.